abdfaizaan/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/18-Explore the Trust Center.md

 ### Task 1: Access Microsoft Compliance Offerings

-1. In your edge browser, access the [Compliance Offerings](https://docs.microsoft.com/en-us/compliance/regulatory/offering-home) page.
+1. Open your preferred browser on your personal machine, access the [Compliance Offerings](https://docs.microsoft.com/en-us/compliance/regulatory/offering-home) page.

 1. On the Compliance page, notice the offerings are grouped into **Global**, **US Government**, **Industry**, and **Regional**.